abhiranjankumar00/Random_Contests/Merge/README.md

     aIdx = 0, bIdx = 0
     idx = 0

-    // Finds the smallest element pointed by aIdx and bIdx and add that to final array. while aIdx < N && bIdx < M {
+    // Find smaller element pointed by aIdx and bIdx and add that to final array. while aIdx < N && bIdx < M {
         if(a[aIdx] < b[bIdx])
             ans[idx++] = a[aIdx++]